Linlithgow Palace: Origins

 A royal manor existed on the site from the 12th century.

-This was enclosed by a timber palisade and outer fosse to create a fortification known as 'the Peel', built in 1301/2 by occupying English forces under Edward I to designs by James of Saint George.
-The site of the manor made it an ideal military base for securing the supply routes between Edinburgh Castle and Stirling Castle.
-The English fort was begun in March 1302 under the supervision of two priests, Richard de Wynepol and Henry de Graundeston.
-The architect, Master James of St George, was also present.
+This was later enclosed by a timber palisade and outer fosse to create a fortification known as 'the Peel', built in 1301/2 by occupying English forces under Edward I. The site of the manor made it an ideal military base for securing the supply routes between Edinburgh Castle and Stirling Castle.
+The English fort was begun in March 1302 under the supervision of two priests, Richard de Wynepol and Henry de Graundeston, to the designs of Master James of St George, who was also present.
 In September 1302, sixty men and 140 women helped dig the ditches; the men were paid twopence and the women a penny daily.
 One hundred foot-soldiers were still employed as labourers on the castle in November and work continued during the Summer of 1303.

 Elizabeth of Rhuddlan, a daughter of Edward I, was at Linlithgow Palace in July 1304.
 She was pregnant and travelled to Knaresborough Castle in England to have her child.
 In September 1313, Linlithgow Peel was retaken for Scotland by an ordinary Scot named William Bynnie or Bunnock who was in the habit of selling hay to the garrison of the peel.
 When the gate was opened for him, he halted his wagon so that it could not be closed, and he and his seven sons leapt out from their hiding place under the hay, and they captured the peel for King Robert the Bruce.
 King Robert sent reinforcements and had the peel dismantled so that it could not be retaken by the English.

+In January 1360, King David II visited Linlithgow and the peel was repaired 'for the king's coming'.

 In 1424, the town of Linlithgow was partially destroyed in a great fire.
-King James I started the rebuilding of the Palace as a grand residence for Scottish royalty, also beginning the rebuilding of the Church of St Michael immediately to the south of the palace: the earlier church had been used as a storeroom during Edward's occupation.
+King James I started the rebuilding of the palace as a grand residence for Scottish royalty, also beginning the rebuilding of the Church of St Michael immediately to the south of the palace: the earlier church had been used as a storeroom during Edward's occupation.
 James I set out to build a palace rather than a heavily fortified castle, perhaps inspired by Sheen Palace which he probably visited in England.
+The royal apartments were decorated by Matthew the Painter in 1433.
 Mary of Guelders, the widow of James II and mother of James III, made improvements in 1461, for the visit of the exiled Henry VI of England.
 Over the following century the palace developed into a formal courtyard structure, with significant additions by James III and James IV.